vincepr/go-web-docker/dev_prod/README.md

-# Container for a go project
+# Dev and Production Container for a go project

 # Dev Docker container